 ––An exceptional internal team with a deep understanding of B-cell diseases and significant experience successfully pioneering innovative treatments for these complex diseases

-––A vast external global network of more than 350 community and academic clinical trial sites dedicated to research in B-cell diseases
+––A vast external global network of community and academic clinical trial sites dedicated to research in B-cell diseases

 Leveraging the expertise of our internal team and external collaborators, we strategically identify those genes and pathways known to drive the abnormal behavior of B-cells, leading to lymphoma, leukemia, and autoimmune disorders.